With a price of $131, Moto G4 Play has many advantages, including a bright, bold display and a more powerful overall performance.

 Lenovo has expanded the Moto G’s screen size from last year’s model’s 5 inches to the G4’s 5.5 inches.
 This decision may disappoint fans of the smaller phones, but it’s rewarding, especially when it comes to brightness and clarity.
 The G4’s 1920 x 1080 screen was vivid.
 This was especially important during long Pokémon Go sessions.

-The G4 showcases a wide range of colors and has an sRGB color gamut of 110.4%, but is lower than the average smartphone average of 132.6%.
+The G4 showcases a wide range of colors and has an sRGB color gamut of 110.4%, lower than the average smartphone average of 132.6%.
 Throwing a Pokeball in direct sunlight had no trouble seeing the vivid reds, blues, and yellows.
 The colors on the Moto G4 are not always as accurate as they are vivid.

 The phone scored a Delta-E score of 2.3.
 (The closer to 0, the better.)
 Although it is higher than the average smartphone score of 4.4, it is one notch lower than the color accuracy of the existing Moto G (0.85).
 At least the G4 outperformed other major low-end phones.